 What even more impressive is they are also fitted with shock pads that absorbs and minimizes vibration offering more comfort and control.
 Wilson racquet has a head size of 3-point head light and 106 square inches providing you with a large sweet spot when hitting.

-Wilson Federer is made up of AirLite Alloy that’s lightweight in nature weighing not more than 10.4 ounces making it perfect for beginners.
+Wilson Federer is made up of AirLite Alloy that’s lightweight in nature weighing not more than 10.4 ounces making it perfect for beginner and intermediate level players.

-Babolat Boost Aero - Best Tennis Racquet for Beginner-Intermediate
+Babolat Boost Aero – Best Tennis Racquet for Beginners And Intermediate Players

 There is no better way of improving your game other than using a racquet by pros like Rafael Nadal; the Babolat boost aero is the best product for both beginners and intermediate players.